 — the utility company must comply with a removal request within in 10 days if a consumer is afflicted with electromagnetic sensitivity or 30 days for any other reason.

 If this could actually get passed, it would be a huge win against the utility giants.
 We can always continue to fight for further regulations on the energy and telecom grids.
-So first, we must go all out starting TODAY to call our state senators, and spread the word to get a coalition of people and groups to raise the volume.
+So we must start the momentum to call our state senators and assembly members, and spread the word to get a coalition of people and groups to raise the volume.

 Some further background….

 There have been attempts to pass legislation regulating “smart” meters going back to 2013!
 All of them have fallen far short of being comprehensive, and none have had enough support to be brought up for a vote.
 This has left NY residents unprotected and has allowed electric utilities to exert their will over state policy makers.

 Therefore, NOW is the time to coalesce into a legislative task force.
 The goal is for state legislators to pass comprehensive regulations that will require the building of fiber optic infrastructure that will connect utility meters to a central grid, while allowing the option to retain existing analog meters.
 We need thousands of people willing to take 15 minutes to convey talking points to their state reps.
 Here’s the background and even more comprehensive action steps to be pursued in the future.